 The importance of monitoring blood pressure continuously cannot be overstated; nonetheless, the traditional cuff BP monitoring methods are cumbersome for users.
 With ML algorithms, a cuff-less, non-invasive, and continuous system for measuring blood pressure was proposed using a photoplethysmography (PPG) signal and demographic features.
 The feature extraction process was performed on 219 PPG signals.
-The time, frequency, and time-frequency properties of PPG signals were analyzed.
+Time, frequency, and time-frequency properties of PPG signals were analysed.
 For diastolic blood pressure (DBP) and systolic blood pressure (SBP), each regression model was selected.
 The Relief feature selection algorithm and Gaussian process regression (GPR) outperform other algorithms in determining DBP and SBP, respectively.
-The ML model can be implemented in hardware systems to continuously monitor blood pressure and avoid any critical health conditions caused by sudden changes (Chowdhury et al., 2020).
+The ML model can be implemented in hardware systems to continuously monitor blood pressure and avoid any critical health conditions caused by sudden changes.
+[23].

-To monitor and predict HR based on the wearable sensor (accelerometer)-generated data, it is essential to analyze data analytics and machine learning.
+To monitor and predict HR based on wearable sensor (accelerometer)-generated data, it is essential to analyse data analytics and machine learning.
 Therefore, this study explored various robust data-driven models, such as linear regression, support vector regression, autoregressive integrated moving average (ARIMA), k-nearest neighbor (KNN) regression, random forest regression, decision tree regression, and long short-term memory recurrent neural network algorithm.
-The accelerometer's univariant heart rate timeseries data from healthy people can be used to make future HR predictions using a recurrent neural network algorithm.
+The accelerometer's univariant heart rate time-series data from healthy people can be used to make future HR predictions using a recurrent neural network algorithm.
 Under different durations, the models were evaluated.
 Based on a very recently collected data set, the results demonstrate that an ARIMA model with linear regression and walk-forward validation is effective for predicting heart rate for all durations and other models for durations longer than one minute.
-According to the results of this study, accelerometer data analytics can be used to predict future HR more accurately (Oyeleye et al., 2022).
+According to the results of this study, accelerometer data analytics can be used to predict future HR more accurately [24].

 To determine which machine learning technique is most suitable in classifying fatal heart rate signals, a study focused on the most adopted and effective machine learning techniques, including artificial neural networks, support vector machines, extreme learning machines, radial basis function networks, and random forests.
 By applying the above-mentioned machine learning approaches, fatal heart rate measurements were classified as normal or hypoxic.
-To evaluate the success of the classifiers, confusion matrix, and performance metrics were employed.
+To evaluate the success of the classifiers, confusion matrix and performance metrics were employed.
 Despite all machine learning approaches delivering good results, artificial neural networks yielded the best results with 99.73% sensitivity and 97.94% specificity.
-According to the study results, artificial neural networks outperform other algorithms (Cömerta & Kocamaz, 2017).
+According to the study results, artificial neural networks outperform other algorithms [25].

-A further literature survey of research in machine learning by this study has unfolded some noteworthy algorithms that are typically utilized for evaluation and prediction.
-The notable algorithms include Artificial Neural Networks, random forest, Bayesian modeling, K-means clustering, KNN, and SVM (Mahesh, 2020; Singh et al., 2016; Kotsiantis et al., 2006; Chen et al., 2014).
+A further literature survey of research in machine learning by this study, has unfolded some noteworthy algorithms which are typically utilised for evaluation and prediction.
+The notable algorithms include Artificial Neural Networks, random forest, Bayesian modelling, K-means clustering, KNN, and SVM [26,27,28,29].
 For regression and classification analysis, Support Vector Machines (SVM) are very reliable and efficient.
 These models are supervised learning models.
 SVMs can also perform non-linear classification by employing the kernel trick, which involves projecting their inputs into high-dimensional feature spaces.
 Essentially, it draws a line separating classes.
 The margins are drawn in a way that diminishes the space separating the classes and the margins, thus reducing ambiguity in categorization.
-This approach is commonly adopted given that it has a high level of accuracy and uses minimal processing power (Mahesh, 2020).
+This approach is commonly adopted given that it has a high level of accuracy and uses minimal processing power [26].